 Once the water has been stopped, it’s time to deal with the issue.
 If there is an obvious clog, you can attempt to use a plunger or toilet auger to clear the blockage.
-If the water has risen near the rim of the bowl and plunging could cause it to spill over onto the floor, trying waiting a few minutes to see if it will drain enough to continue.
+If the water has risen near the rim of the bowl and plunging could cause it to spill over onto the floor, try waiting a few minutes to see if it will drain enough to continue.

 If it isn’t draining at all, you will have to put on rubber gloves, grab a cup that you never drink from and transfer some of the toilet water into a bucket.
 Once the situation is taken care of, you can put the water back into the toilet and flush it.
 Afterward, be sure to disinfect the bucket, the nondrinking cup and anything else that has come into contact with the toilet water.

 If no clog is visible, check the other toilets and drains in the house.
 If more than one toilet won’t drain, the problem could be deeper into the pipe system.
 For these situations, you’ll want to call in the professionals.

 Bieg Plumbing is a family-owned business that has operated in the St. Louis area for over 60 years.
 Needless to say, we’ve seen it all.
 We can help you fix any problem with your toilet or pipes.
-Our expert technicians are available 24-hours a day, so we can get you out of that jam no matter the time.
+Our expert technicians are here to get you out of that jam!